beaumahadev/thermalComfortCalculator/README.md

 # thermalComfortCalculator

-Calculates thermal comfort using ASHRAE standard PMV/PPD method.
-Uses GPS coordinates to estimate clothing index.
-Makes some other assumptions about metabolic rate.
+Calculates thermal comfort and provides an estimation of the percentage of people dissatisfied using ASHRAE standard PMV/PPD method.
+Calculation uses indoor temperature and humidity, and uses GPS coordinates to estimate the clothing index based on local weather.
+Makes assumptions about metabolic rate, external work, and radiant temp.

 function calculateComfort uses Fanger's Predicted Mean Vote model for thermal comfort.
 From wikipedia: